Mahongru/mahongru.github.io/README.md

 ## Description

-A personal website showcasing my work as a Software Engineer specializing in mobile and web development.
+A personal website showcasing my work as a software engineer specializing in mobile and web development.

 ## Key Features